Tomás Rivera Center Staff

 Stefanie earned her doctorate in Political Science from Texas Tech University as well as her master’s degree in the same discipline.
 She is originally from Pharr, Texas and came to San Antonio where she earned her bachelor’s degree from St. Mary’s University in Political Science and a master’s degree in Public Administration.
 Stefanie has experience working with students in a variety of positions that include being a visiting professor for the Political Science Department and Residence Life as a Graduate Hall Director.
 She has a genuine interest in student development and believes her new position as an Academic Coach is a great marriage between teaching and student development!
-She has completed seven half marathons, enjoys reading fiction novels, spending time with her husband, and volunteers monthly at the San Antonio Food Bank.
+She has completed one full marathon, seven half marathons, enjoys reading fiction novels, spending time with her husband, and volunteers monthly at the San Antonio Food Bank.

 Rebecca is originally from Flushing, Michigan.
 She received her Bachelors Degree at Oakland University in Pontiac, Michigan, after having spent two years at the University of Michigan.
 Her early career was with Aetna Life and Casualty in Grand Rapids, in 1978-1981.
 In 1981, she accepted a promotion/transfer to San Antonio, as a customer service representative for the medical/dental claims department.
 In 1981, she decided to change careers, and became a private school elementary teacher until 1985.
 She began her career at UTSA in 1985 working for Dr. Patricia Graham in the Testing Center.
 About a year later, she was transferred to the Learning Assistance Center, which at that time, was just a small office area in the Science Building.
 14 years later, she enjoys her responsibilities with the TRCSS, and is looking forward to contributing to the growth and success of the TRCSS.

 Director of Tutoring